-Planning a trip to Romania?
-The country is a wonderful destination — Transylvania's forested mountains, the painted monasteries of Bucovina, the Danube Delta, Bucharest's wild architectural mix — but like any destination, it comes with a handful of health considerations worth understanding before you board the plane.
-Here is a practical guide to staying healthy in Romania.
+Romania is a great destination, from Transylvania's forested mountains, the monasteries of Bucovina, to the Danube Delta, but like any destination, it comes with health considerations worth understanding.

-Generally, yes.
-Romania is a European Union member state with broadly European standards in urban medical centres.
-Bucharest in particular has a number of excellent private hospitals and clinics that operate to high standards at costs lower than Western Europe.
-Rural and remote areas are a different story — public infrastructure thins out quickly once you leave the main cities, which makes travel insurance with medical evacuation cover essential rather than optional.
+Yes it is!
+Romania is a European Union member state with European standards in urban medical centers.Bucharest, for example, has some excellent private hospitals and clinics that operate to high standards at costs lower than Western Europe.
+Rural and remote areas are different since public infrastructure is more limited once you leave the main cities, which makes travel insurance with medical evacuation coverage essential rather than optional.

 Vaccinations and Preventive Health

-Before visiting Romania, confirm you are up to date on routine vaccinations (MMR, tetanus/diphtheria, polio).
-Beyond those, consider:
+Before visiting Romania, ensure that you are up to date on routine vaccinations (MMR, tetanus/diphtheria, polio).
+But, beyond those, you could consider:

-• Hepatitis A — Recommended for all travellers.
+• Hepatitis A: Recommended for all travelers.
 Spread through contaminated food or water; risk is higher in rural areas and from street food.

-• Hepatitis B — Recommended if you may have medical procedures, sexual contact, or prolonged stays.
-Romania has a higher baseline rate of Hep B than Western Europe.
+• Hepatitis B: Recommended if you may have medical procedures, sexual contact, or prolonged stays.

-• Tick-Borne Encephalitis (TBE) — This is the one most travellers don't know about.
-TBE is a viral infection spread by tick bites in forested areas across Central and Eastern Europe.
-Romania's Carpathian forests, the hiking trails of Transylvania, and the wooded areas around Sinaia and Predeal are all tick habitat.
+• Tick-Borne Encephalitis (TBE): This is the one most travelers don't know about but TBE is a viral infection spread by tick bites in forested areas across Central and Eastern Europe.
+Romania's Carpathian forests, the hiking trails of Transylvania, and the wooded areas around Sinaia and Predeal are all tick habitats.
 The TBE vaccine is highly effective and strongly recommended for anyone hiking or spending time in forests.
-Your GP or travel clinic can provide it (two doses, minimum 4 weeks apart for standard schedule; or a rapid schedule over 3 weeks).
+Your Primary Care Physician or a travel clinic can provide it.

-• Rabies — Romania has one of the higher rates of rabies in EU-bordering countries, primarily in stray dogs and bats.
+• Rabies: Romania has one of the highest rates of rabies in EU-bordering countries, primarily in stray dogs and bats.
 If you are trekking remotely, working with animals, or spending extended time in rural areas, pre-exposure rabies vaccination is worth discussing with your travel doctor.
+We all had to get the rabies vaccination before the Peace Corps.

-• Typhoid — Consider if visiting rural areas or eating extensively at small local establishments with uncertain food handling.
+• Typhoid: Consider if visiting rural areas or eating mainly at small local establishments with uncertain food handling.

 Tick Safety in Practice

-If you are hiking in Romanian forests — and you should, because the Carpathians are stunning — take ticks seriously even if you've had the TBE vaccination (Lyme disease is also present and has no pre-exposure vaccine):
+If you are hiking in Romanian forests, which you should, then take ticks seriously even if you've had the TBE vaccination (Lyme disease is also present and has no pre-exposure vaccine):

 • Wear long sleeves and long trousers tucked into socks when walking through undergrowth.